8 Best Organic Halloween Candies

 Justin’s

-Justin began making his own varieties of nut butters as he knew he needed a better version than the conventional peanut butter.
+Justin Gold began making his own varieties of nut butters as he knew he needed a better version than the conventional peanut butter.
 As he was first making the nut butter in his own kitchen, his roommates were often stealing his creations.
 So he wrote his name on the jar, leading to the current company name Justin’s.
 As his roommates clearly loved his product, they encouraged him to sell it at the Boulder Farmers Market.
 Justin then figured out how to turn this into a business.
 He later added organic peanut butter cups to his offerings.
 Mini versions of milk chocolate, dark chocolate, and white chocolate peanut butter cups are available.

 Lovely

-The Lovely Candy Co. started when Jackie asked her husband Mike to bring her home a candy free of artificial ingredients, GMOs, and gluten.
+The Lovely Candy Co. started when Jackie Nakamura asked her husband Mike to bring her home a candy free of artificial ingredients, GMOs, and gluten.
 Soon after, Lovely was born.
 They now have a large and diverse line of candies.
 Many of which come individually wrapped, making them accessible for Halloween.
 The organic products they produce are chewy candy, lollipops, and hard candy.

 Ocho